Leafwing-Studios/fop-rules/docs/character-options/species/fae.md

 |  5   | I handle the logistics, keeping our warriors fed and supplied.                        |
 |  6   | I serve as a diplomat and spy in equal parts.                                         |

 **Bleak Rebuke:** You gain access to the Bleak Rebuke power.
-As a minor action, make a Presence attack against a creature within 30 feet, applying one stack of withered if you hit.
+As a minor action, make a Presence attack against a creature within 6 tiles, applying one stack of withered if you hit.

 **Ceremony of the Bountiful Harvest:** As a downtime activity, you may perform the Ceremony of the Bountiful Harvest.
 All party members (including yourself) have advantage on skill checks made to perform the Harvest downtime activity during this rest.
 Gain the benefit of the Harvest downtime activity.